- - Sterile surgical gowns are worn as a barrier to fluid and microbial transmission during surgery.

 - - The effect of contamination via this route, as reflected in the development of surgical site infection, is not known.

 - - Sterile surgical gowns are generally not necessary for most dermatologic procedures but may be considered protective gear for liposuction or other procedures with expected exposure to body fluids.

-- Pack contains a single unit of Slaney (REIN01) Disposable Reinforced Gown
+- Pack contains single unit of Slaney (SS0041) Disposable Surgeon Gown